http://www.fpnotebook.com/

 - Coagulation tests (PT, PTT)

-- Imaging
+X. Imaging

-- Penis doppler Ultrasound
+- Penis Doppler Ultrasound

 - Indicated if type of Priapism unclear

-- Can distinguish high-flow (traumatic) from low-flow (ischemic) Priapism
+- Can distinguish high-flow (Traumatic) from low-flow (ischemic) Priapism

-- Management: Ischemic Priapism (venous Occlusion, low-flow Priapism)
+XI.
+Management: Ischemic Priapism (venous Occlusion, low-flow Priapism)

-- Urology consultation
+- Urology emergent Consultation

 - Systemic medications (variable efficacy, but non-invasive)